Elon Musk announces Tesla is moving its headquarters from California to Texas

-But a move of the company’s corporate headquarters signals a major shift for Tesla, which traces its roots to Silicon Valley and has drawn from a lush environment of incentives both for electric vehicle buyers and green energy initiatives to propel its growth.
-The company’s proximity to Stanford University has provided a rich landscape of engineers to choose from — and its Silicon Valley location placed it within the radius of numerous technology companies, including Google, Apple and Facebook.
+A move of the company’s corporate headquarters signals a major shift for Tesla, which traces its roots to Silicon Valley and has drawn from a lush environment of incentives for electric-vehicle buyers and green-energy initiatives to propel its growth.
+The company’s proximity to Stanford University has provided a rich landscape of engineers from which to choose — and its Silicon Valley location placed it within the radius of numerous technology companies, including Google, Apple and Facebook.

 “I’m excited to announce we are moving our headquarters to Austin, Texas,” Musk said.
 “Just to be clear, though, we will be continuing to expand our activities in California.
 This is not a matter of Tesla leaving California.”

+Messages for the offices of Texas Gov. Greg Abbott (R) and California Gov. Gavin Newsom (D) were not immediately returned.

 Musk said Tesla has approached the limits of its capacity in California, though it will continue to grow in the state, aiming to increase its output at the Fremont plant by 50 percent.
-The Austin move, he said, give the company to build out in a location where there is ample space to support its growth.
+The Austin move, he said, gives the company the chance to build out in a location where there is ample space to support its growth.
 Capacity at the Fremont factory, where Tesla has more than 10,000 workers, has reached its limits.

+The government helped Tesla conquer electric cars.
+Now it’s helping Detroit, and Elon Musk isn’t happy.

+Tesla’s corporate headquarters occupies a lot in Palo Alto’s Stanford Research Park that had been the site of other companies, such as Hewlett-Packard.
+The area quickly became constrained as the company grew, with workers unable to park at the office and some shifting to other locations around the Bay Area.
+The location, at 350,000 square feet on 23 acres, was built to house hundreds of employees.

+“Roughly 350 employees will work in Palo Alto initially, with space for up to 650 people at the facility,” read a Tesla news release at the time.

+Tesla noted in its release that the move to Palo Alto and the buildout of the facility was funded in large part by Energy Department loans.
+The company noted how it had received nearly $465 million in low-interest loans “to accelerate the production of affordable, fuel-efficient electric vehicles,” precipitating its move.

-He said Tesla arrived to a sprawling facility that it could hardly fill out, where it was like “kids in parents’ shoes.”
+In Fremont, meanwhile, Musk said Tesla arrived to a sprawling facility that it could hardly fill out, where it was like “kids in parents’ shoes.”

 “Now we’re like spam in a can here,” Musk said.